 The Library of Congress is established, spaceflight claims its first human casualty, the Unabomber kills his last victim, and South Korea clones a puppy, all on this day.

 2013: Rana Plaza, a nine-story building near Dhaka, Bangladesh, collapses, killing 1,138 people and injuring 2,500 others.
 Around 3,500 workers were inside the building, which had apparel factories, a bank and several other shops, when the building collapse.
 It is considered to be the deadliest garment-factory accident in history, as well as the deadliest accidental structural failure in modern human history.
 The collapse occurred a day after cracks appeared in the structure.
 It led the bank to order its employees not to report for work, and the shops were closed because of a strike.
 But garment workers were told to come in despite their concerns that the building's structure was not sound.
-The owner of the building, Sohel Rana, was arrested four days after the collapse and is still awaiting trial.
+More than 40 people were eventually charged in connection with the collapse, including building owner Sohel Rana, his parents, the owners of several factories in the building, and at least a dozen government officials.

 Sign up to get Breaking News, Daily Headlines, Severe Weather Alerts & more delivered straight to your e-mail inbox